PTS: 19 vs. Notre Dame (1-25-20)

-Averaged 0.7 points and 1.5 rebounds in six games played during his first season as a Seminole…helped Florida State to victories over No. 8 seed Missouri (March 16, 67-54), No. 1 seed Xavier (March 18, 75-70) and No. 4 Gonzaga (March 22, 75-60) to tie the school record for wins in a single NCAA Tournament with three…Florida State fell one win short of advancing the Final Four for the second time in school history…Florida State was undefeated in the six games he played in as a freshman…earned playing time in Florida State’s season opening win over George Washington at the Donald L. Tucker Center (Nov.
+A redshirt season after an ankle injury limited his freshman season to just six games…averaged 0.7 points and 1.5 rebounds in six games played during his first season as a Seminole…helped Florida State to victories over No. 8 seed Missouri (March 16, 67-54), No. 1 seed Xavier (March 18, 75-70) and No. 4 Gonzaga (March 22, 75-60) to tie the school record for wins in a single NCAA Tournament with three…Florida State fell one win short of advancing to the Final Four for the second time in school history…Florida State was undefeated in the six games he played in as a freshman…earned playing time in Florida State’s season opening win over George Washington at the Donald L. Tucker Center (Nov.
 14)…scored the first basket of his career in the Seminoles’ 87-67 win over the Colonials…first career basket came with 1:03 remaining in the second half – a basket that gave Florida State its final margin of victory at 87-67…also earned playing time in Florida State’s wins over Kennesaw State (Nov.
 22), The Citadel (Nov.
 24), Loyola (Md.)
 (Dec.
 6), against Tulane at the Amalie Arena in Tampa (Dec.
 10) and Southern Miss (Dec.
-21)…totaled nine rebounds in his six appearances with his career-high of four coming in Florida State’s victory over The Citadel at Donald L. Tucker Center…earned three rebounds against Southern Miss and two against Loyola (Md.)…totaled two assists against Loyola and one blocked shot against both The Citadel and Southern Miss…totaled his career-high of 13 minutes in the Seminoles’ victories over Loyola and Southern Miss.
+21)…totaled nine rebounds in his six appearances with his career-high of four coming in Florida State’s victory over The Citadel at Donald L. Tucker Center…earned three rebounds against Southern Miss and two against Loyola (Md.)…totaled two assists against Loyola and one blocked shot against both The Citadel and Southern Miss…totaled his season-high of 13 minutes in the Seminoles’ victories over Loyola and Southern Miss.